karllmitchell/Channels-DVR-to-Plex/README.md

 This would running at 12:01am every night (by default the script will also wait internally for up to 4 hours for Channels DVR to stop recording/comskipping before starting).

-For Mac users, I've included a LaunchAgent file in this archive (com.getchannels.channels-transcoder.plist), typically placed into the ~/Library/LaunchAgents directory.
+This would work for Mac users too, but it's better to use Launch Agents.
+I've included a LaunchAgent file in this archive (com.getchannels.channels-transcoder.plist), which is installed by default on Macs if you run the installation script.
+It is typically placed into the ~/Library/LaunchAgents directory.
 Once it's there, run the following:

 `launchctl load ${HOME}/Library/LaunchAgents/com.getchannels.channels-transcoder.plist`
 `launchctl start com.getchannels.channels-transcoder`